Plug-in electric vehicles in Poland

-As of 2022, the Ford Mustang Mach-E was the best-selling electric car in Poland.
+The Ford Mustang Mach-E was the best-selling electric car in Poland in 2022.

 Charging stations

-As of April 2022, there were 2,166 public charging station ports in Poland.
-As of September 2022, there were 660 DC charging stations in Poland.
+A survey in April 2022 recorded 2,166 public charging station ports in Poland.
+In September 2022, there were 660 DC charging stations in Poland.

 Manufacturing

 As of 2020, the first electric vehicle manufacturing plant in Poland is scheduled to open in Jaworzno in 2024.

 Public opinion

-In a 2022 poll conducted by Santander Consumer Multirent, 23% of respondents supported having automakers only produce electric vehicles, 47% were opposed, and 29% had no opinion.
+A 2022 poll conducted by Santander Consumer Multirent stated, 23% of respondents supported having automakers only produce electric vehicles, 47% were opposed, and 29% had no opinion.